1.1 About FTTH Council Europe ASBL

-Unless otherwise previously stated, we share the personal information we collect with third parties to assist in the provision of our products and services relating to our conference and events.
+Unless otherwise previously stated, we share the personal information we collect with third parties to assist in the provision and promotion of our products and services relating to our conference and events.

 For the purpose of organising, hosting and managing our events, conferences and trade shows, we may share your personal data with any event agency contracted by the FTTH Council Europe ASBL, any companies providing exhibition stand building or audio-visual supply services on behalf of FTTH Council Europe ASBL, any conference venue, any sponsors that exhibit at an FTTH event or conference when you access their (physical or virtual) exhibit or when you decide to engage with them, Hotel Booking Services agency, IT service providers, registration service providers and virtual environment service providers in case of virtual events.

 Furthermore, we only share personal information with such third parties to the extent necessary for them to provide such assistance.

 In addition, where it is in the legitimate interest of FTTH Council Europe ASBL to do so for the purposes of promoting its events (including conferences, webinars, etc), we may share your personal information with sponsors of these events.